+In Los Angeles, a cloud computing platform is optimal to assure that no data ever gets lost or accidentally trashed.
 The cloud is the most cost-effective way to save data securely.
-It’s a wonder why so many companies are turning towards its charm.
+It’s a wonder why so many companies are turning towards a cloud-based platform.

-It’a good for when you need to save large groups of data and make it accessible to a wide range of employees.
-It shouldn’t be your only source for data storage, but it is the most reliable, and there are quite a few services available for you to chose from.
+Beyond simple security, the cloud comes in handy when large buckets of data need to be saved and shared, making all information accessible to a wide range of employees.
+It shouldn’t be your only source for data storage, but it is the most reliable, and there are quite a few services available for you to choose from.

 It can even help you in the event of a payroll mishap.
 If the worst happens and you lose data you still have to be able to pay invoices and payroll as you recover.